 The Mind Thinking of Summer Camp Staff

-- I’m a great communicator, I text all the time.
+• I’m a great communicator, and I text all the time.

-- Professional image varies, with few constant factors.
+- The professional image varies, with a few constant factors.

 - Branding a professional image is a low priority on many part-time staff employees.

-- Money, fun, and getting out of the house are priorities, not a career advancement.
+- Money, fun, and getting out of the house are priorities, not career advancement.

 - Professional image skills are a learned process.

-- Better interpersonal skill builds better relationship to loyal customers.
+- Better interpersonal skill builds a better relationship with loyal customers.

-Early in his career, Obrochta learned image and customer service is what makes or breaks a company.
-“Image and customer service go hand-in-hand and must be inline with how the park is branding it’s message to the community,” says Obrochta
+Early in his career, Obrochta learned image and customer service are what make or breaks a company.
+“Image and customer service go hand-in-hand and must be in line with how the park is branding its message to the community,” says Obrochta

-The administrator is busy prepping for the next segment segment of the training, and in the background your ears detect a balanced presentation between a professional consultant and a good-humored entertainer.
+The administrator is busy prepping for the next segment of the training.
+In the background, your ears detect a balanced presentation between a professional consultant and a good-humored entertainer.
 Camp staff is fixated on the hands of the visual artist, Dale Obrochta.
-Twirling and twisting, a red air filled tube transforms into customized art and you hear four major image points being addressed.
-Your Summer staff will learn about image and customer service, and why these are important in a fun, creative, presentation.
+Twirling and twisting, a red air-filled tube transforms into customized art, and you hear four major image points being addressed.
+Your Summer staff will learn about image and customer service and why these are important in a fun, creative presentation.

 - The importance of Image Perception and how it relates to product brand

-- How an individual’s actions communicates to others
+- How an individual’s actions communicate to others

 - Establishing a rapport builds relationships

-- Establishing a strong business culture reflects positively on an organization.
+- Creating an influential business culture reflects positively on an organization.